 How We Determine Our Best Posting Times

-Note: If you have a business account on Instagram, you can use the analytics available in Insights to see where your followers are located.
-This is helpful to know time zones.
-You can and should use the charts regarding location, age, gender, and of course activity to help you determine your best times/days.
+If you have a business account on Instagram, you can use the analytics available in Insights to see where your followers are located.
+This is where you get a handle on your audience’s top time zones.
+You can use the charts regarding location, age, gender, and of course activity to help you determine your best times and days to post.

-For more info on best posting practices, read our blog post on what makes a great IG post successful.
+For more info on best Instagram posting practices read our blog post.

 1. Each day has different optimal times.

 2. Each time zone has different optimal times.